 For many young adults, college is the intersection of two experiences: living independently for the first time and reaching the age where they can legally consume alcohol.
+Read on below to learn about the most alcohol colleges in the US.

 From parties and dorm rooms to bars and tailgating, alcohol’s influence in college is everywhere and almost inescapable.